-PRIMARY EXTERIOR CLADDING

-WALL Cedar lap siding is used as an exterior wall cladding.
+PRIMARY EXTERIOR WA LL Cedar lap siding is used as an exterior wall cladding.
 Cedar is a wood that is durable and moderately resistant to decay.
 Maintaining the finish on the exposed siding will maximize its service life.
 The siding shows minor wear and deterioration typically caused when the exterior finish is not maintained.
 The deterioration is cosmetic and does not affect the function of the siding.
 No action is indicated.
+SECONDARY EXTERIOR WA LL Cedar shingle siding is also The siding shows minor wear and deterioration typically caused when the exterior finish is not maintained.
+The deterioration is cosmetic and does not affect the function of the siding.
+No action is indicated. used as an exterior wall cladding.
+Cedar is a wood that is durable and moderately resistant to decay.
+Maintaining the finish on the exposed siding will maximize its service life.
+FLASHINGS The exterior wall flashings have been properly installed and are performing their intended function.
+PEST CONTROL Soil is close to or in contact with siding adjacent the front porch.
 Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
 Soil in direct contact with wood creates a hospitable environment for wood destroying organisms.
-These minimum standards should be maintained throughout the building exterior.

-Untreated wood in direct contact with concrete was observed along the front stoop.
+Establishing these minimum clearances is recommended.
+Untreated wood in direct contact with concrete was observed along the stoop.
 Untreated wood should be raised 1-2" above the concrete.
 Treating the wood with a preservative sometimes will prevent wood destroy organism damage.